Animals Native to Australia

 Green Tree Python

 The Green Tree Python is one of those animals that you don’t believe it actually exists when you see it for the first time.
+Some reptiles, like the Perentie lizard, are found in western Australia.
 This beautiful snake is found in the rainforests of northern Queensland.
 Its vivid green coloration provides excellent camouflage among the trees, while its prehensile tail aids in climbing.
 Non-venomous and generally docile, these snakes are a favorite among wildlife photographers.

 A close up of a green python